Are you looking for investors to help you expand your startup? Engaging with Angel investor networks can be a great way to secure funding.

-The Angel Investor has emerged as an important source of funding for early-stage startups across the UK.
-It’s helping to power the country’s economy, providing essential fuel for young, innovative companies who are creating new services, products and jobs.
+Angel investors have emerged as an important source of funding for early-stage startups across the UK and Angel investor networks are helping to power the country’s economy, providing essential fuel for young, innovative companies who are creating new services, products and jobs.

-London is a thriving business and technology hub.
-Here’s a list of a number of Angel investor networks which have emerged to support the capital’s ambitious startups.
+London is a thriving business and technology hub with a number of active Angel investor networks supporting the capital’s ambitious startups.

-With a strong focus on diagnostics, digital health and medical device technologies, Angels in MedCity bring investors together with life sciences entrepreneurs and startups.
-It was launched in 2014, and has since helped 43 healthcare and life sciences companies raise £14M.
+With a strong focus on diagnostics, digital health and medical device technologies, Angels in MedCity brings investors together with life sciences entrepreneurs and startups.
+It was launched in 2014 and has since helped 43 healthcare and life sciences companies raise £14M.

 Fig, based in the heart of the capital, works with companies across any sector, who are looking to raise £500K to £5M.
 It operates across the US, Europe and Asia, helping growing firms to complete successful funding rounds.